Ergotelis F.C.: Return to Local Leagues (2022–current)

+Ergotelis’ return to the local leagues marked its first participation in the A1 EPSI Heraklion in 46 years, with the aim of rebuilding and returning to the national leagues as soon as possible.

 Crest and colours

 Ergotelis first logo survives from the historical document of the club's establishment, and depicts a runner surrounded by a laurel wreath, similar to the ones awarded to the ancient Olympic Games victors.
 The club's colours, yellow and black were chosen due to their prominent featuring in Minoan civilization.
 Early photographs of Ergotelis' football department and fans depict an alternate club logo, simply the letter E possibly framed within a circle.
 In recent years, Ergotelis' emblem evolved to depict a football player wearing the club's traditional colors (yellow and black).
 The football player, possibly a reference to Ergotelis' original establishment as a football club, honors the athlete in general, while the Olympic crown is a reference to the Olympic champion Ergoteles of Himera, whom the club is named after.
 Since the early 2000s, the club's logo is framed within a yellow shield.

 Multiple versions of the club's latter logo have been issued, primarily for sponsorship reasons.
 For instance, during the 2006–07 season and up until the 2013–14 season, Ergotelis' crest included its major sponsor's title "DIETHNIS ENOSIS".
 (Greek: «ΔΙΕΘΝΗΣ ΕΝΩΣΙΣ»).
 In 2009, the club issued an anniversary logo, which used a slightly darker palette and featured a smaller version of the laurel wreath and athlete, framed within a golden 80, part of the phrase "80 ΧΡΟΝΙΑ 1929–2009" ("80 YEARS 1929–2009").

 For the club's 90th anniversary in 2019, all G.S.
 Ergotelis departments were issued an anniversary logo, inspired by the 1929 original, as depicted in club documents at that time.
 Due to the overwhelmingly positive reception the logo gained by both fans and club officials, this logo became permanent in 2020, replacing the commemorative "90" graphic behind the runner with the club's foundation date "1929".